veranth/hypergrowth-ai-collab/collaboration-guidelines.md

 - Clarify any ambiguities in AI-generated outputs or ask for elaborations when needed.

-## Human-AI Task Transfer Protocol
+## AI-to-Human Task Transfer Protocol
 This section provides a blueprint for handling task transfers, ensuring that when ChatGPT identifies a limitation, it not only passes the responsibility to the human expert but also provides a clear roadmap for resolution.

 **1. Introduction**: